-For the academic years 2020-2022, the Fondazione Arte della Seta Lisio of Florence is organising a two-year course on "Historical Tailoring, Costume and Performing" for training professional figures with specific skills from the design and making of stage clothes - including theatre and historical re-enactments - to philological reconstruction for historical costumes.
+For the academic years 2024-2026, the Fondazione Arte della Seta Lisio of Florence is organising a two-year course on "Historical Tailoring, Costume for the Performing Arts" for training professional figures with specific skills from the design and making of stage clothes - including theatre and historical re-enactments - to philological reconstruction for historical costumes.

 Mastery of the profession and the opportunities that society provides will be essential for those who want a face-on challenge, laying a valid foundation - during the training - for future self-employment.
 With this aim in mind, the course opens with preparation for self-entrepreneurship, graphic and digital organisation for presentation of projects, skills in the digital environment for the management of data and creative processes, acquisition of basic skills in specialised English terminology in this sector, and finally, certifications in the field of safety at work.

 The Fondazione Arte della Seta Lisio, heir to the manufactory founded by Giuseppe Lisio in Florence in 1906, has the institutional aim of keeping alive and handing down the art of hand weaving of silk and precious metals through the manufactory and educational and cultural activities.
 Known not only for its extraordinary heritage of textile skills - acquired over the course of its 120-year history - but also as a School of Textile Arts par excellence, for over thirty years it has been offering targeted and professionalising teaching activities, where theory and practice succeed in merging and ensuring a top-level and complete education.